Link switches to other language version

 There is also a lot going on culturally in Frankfurt.
 Historical landmarks of the city that you should definitely visit are the Old Opera House and the partly reconstructed ensemble of the Old Town with Römerberg.
 Frankfurt also offers many different museums.

 Frankfurt's many neighbourhoods each have their own charm and very different nightlife options.
-The Bahnhofsviertel has long since developed from a district plagued by crime into a trendy place with many casual international restaurants, bars and clubs.
-The districts of Bockenheim, Gallus, Nordend and Alt-Sachsenhausen are particularly popular among students (in particular Alt-Sachsenhausen is often compared to party mile Ballermann on Mallorca).
+The Bahnhofsviertel has many casual international restaurants, bars and clubs, though you should be aware of the higher than average crime rate.
+The districts of Bockenheim, Gallus, Nordend and Alt-Sachsenhausen are particularly popular among students (in particular Alt-Sachsenhausen is compared to party mile Ballermann on Mallorca).
 You can spend warm summer evenings on the banks of the Main, at a boat restaurant or in one of the skyline bars, from which you have an excellent view of the city.

 Frankfurt is one of the leading business locations in Europe and the centre of the Frankfurt-Rhine-Main economic region.
 Due to its central location and excellent infrastructure, many future-oriented and international companies have settled in Frankfurt and the surrounding area in recent years.
 As the seat of the European Central Bank and many other national and international banks, the city is particularly attractive for students and graduates from the fields of economics and finance.
 The city's economic strength unfortunately also makes Frankfurt one of the most expensive cities in terms of rents.